Plumbing Permits: When Required, How to Apply & What It Costs

 • Permit fees and inspection scheduling add time and cost to projects

-• Some jurisdictions require a licensed plumber — not just any contractor — to pull the permit
+• Some jurisdictions require a licensed plumber, not just any contractor, to pull the permit

 Insurance Implications

 Your homeowner's insurance policy may deny claims for damage caused by unpermitted plumbing work.
 For example, if a water heater installed without a permit floods your basement, your insurer could reject the claim on the grounds that the installation was non-code-compliant.
 In some cases, insurers have even canceled coverage upon discovering unpermitted improvements.
+This is one of the biggest risks of hiring an unlicensed plumber who may skip permits to keep costs down.

 Find Trusted & Licensed Plumbers in Ohio